dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 Interfaces can have 2 methods:
 * `default` - can be only called on instance of class that implements interface.
-Was added in java 8, for backward compatibility, when your interface already have implementations, and if you just add abstract method, the code is broken and won't compile until you implement such abstract method in all classes.
+Was added in java 8, for backward compatibility, when your interface already have implementations, and if you add abstract method, the code is broken and won't compile until you implement such abstract method in all classes.
 But if you add default method, nothing is broken (assuming no name collision).
 * `static` - can only be called on interface itself.
 ```java
 public class App {